LeonAndrade/LeonAndrade.github.io/README.md

 **Negative quantities and prices**

-While there is just one distinct stockcode and 5 rows where the price is negative products, there are more than 4,000 distinct stockcode values where the quantity for that row is negative.
+While there is just one distinct stockcode and 5 rows where the price is negative, there are more than 4,000 distinct stockcode values where the quantity for that row is negative.

 ```sql
 select